 At the 28th Meeting of the Parties to the Montreal Protocol held in Kigali, Rwanda, in October 2016, the Montreal Protocol was amended to control the production and consumption of hydrofluorocarbons (HFCs).
-The Montreal Protocol phaseout of chlorofluorocarbons (CFCs) led to the temporary use of hydrochlorofluorocarbons (HCFCs).
-The subsequent phaseout of HCFCs led to expanded long-term use of HFCs, because HFCs pose no threat to the ozone layer.
+The Montreal Protocol phaseout of chlorofluorocarbons (CFCs) led to the temporary use of hydrochloro-fluorocarbons (HCFCs).
+The subsequent phaseout of HCFCs led to expanded long-term use of HFCs, because HFCs pose no direct threat to the ozone layer.
 However, HFCs are greenhouse gases and therefore contribute to climate change.
-Limiting the production and consumption of those HFCs with high global warming potentials is projected to avoid 0.2 to 0.4°C of global warming over this century.
+Limiting the production and consumption of those HFCs with high global warming potentials is projected to avoid 0.3 to 0.5°C of global warming over this century.
 The Kigali Amendment marks the first time the Montreal Protocol has adopted regulations solely for the protection of climate.

 The control of ozone-depleting substances (ODSs) by the Montreal Protocol provides the dual benefit of protecting Earth's ozone layer and global climate (see Q18).
 The widespread global use of hydrofluorocarbons (HFCs) and their projected future growth in the coming decades has been recognized by the Montreal Protocol as a potentially significant contribution to climate change from human activities.
 In response, the Kigali Amendment was adopted to control production and consumption of HFCs with high Global Warming Potentials (GWPs) (see Q17).
-Full compliance with the provisions of the Kigali Amendment to the Montreal Protocol will significantly enhance the climate-protection benefit of this international agreement.
+Full compliance with the provisions of the Kigali Amendment will significantly enhance the climate-protection benefit of the Montreal Protocol.

 Hydrofluorocarbons (HFCs).
 HFCs are replacement compounds for ODSs that were chosen because they contain no chlorine or bromine that cause ozone depletion.
-HFCs are widely used in the refrigeration and air-conditioning sectors, as foam-blowing agents and spray can propellants, as well as feedstocks for the production of other chemicals.
+HFCs are widely used in the residential air-conditioning and refrigeration sectors and as foam-blowing agents, spray-can propellants, and feedstocks for the production of other chemicals.
 These uses are growing as the global phaseout of hydrochlorofluorocarbons (HCFCs), the early replacement compounds, nears completion.
-The GWPs of HFCs vary over a wide range due to differences in their physical and radiative properties (see Table Q6-1 and Fig 17-3).
-For example, the GWP of HFC-134a (primarily used in air conditioning and refrigeration) is 1360, which means that after release to the atmosphere, each kilogram of HFC-134a is 1360 times more effective than a kilogram of CO2 in increasing climate forcing over a century-long time period.
+The GWPs of HFCs vary over a wide range due to differences in their physical and radiative properties (see Table Q6-1 and Figure Q17-3).
+For example, the GWP of HFC-134a (primarily used in air conditioning and refrigeration) is 1470, which means that after release to the atmosphere, each kilogram of HFC-134a is 1470 times more effective than a kilogram of CO2 in increasing climate forcing over a century-long time period.
 In contrast, the GWP of HFO-1234yf, a substitute for HFC-134a, is less than 1.

 HFC-23.
-HFC-23 is considered separately in the Kigali Amendment because this gas is primarily formed as an unwanted byproduct in the production of HCFC-22.
-The global warming potential of HFC-23 is quite large (12,690), in part due to its long atmospheric lifetime of 228 years.
+HFC-23 is considered separately in the Kigali Amendment because this gas is primarily produced as an unwanted by-product in the manufacture of HCFC-22 and HFCs.
+The global warming potential of HFC-23 is quite large (14,700), in part due to its long atmospheric lifetime of 228 years.
 Although many methods exist to chemically destroy HFC-23 at production facilities, this compound continues to be released to the atmosphere.
-For example, the atmospheric abundance of HFC-23 increased by 28% between 2009 and 2016.
-In 2016, the climate forcing of HFC-23 was 0.005 W/m, which is approximately 17% of the total forcing from all HFCs.
+For example, the atmospheric abundance of HFC-23 increased by 44% between 2009 and 2019.
+In 2019, the radiative forcing of HFC-23 was 0.006 W/m2, which is approximately 15% of the total forcing from all HFCs.
 The Kigali Amendment phases down, in conjunction with the other HFCs, unwanted by-production of HFC-23, but provides no specific control measures for emissions of HFC-23.
-Instead, the Amendment encourages nations to destroy HFC-23 to the extent practicable in order to avoid future emissions and the associated increased climate forcing.
+Instead, the amendment directs nations to destroy HFC-23 to the extent practicable in order to avoid future emissions and the associated increased climate forcing.